chemprop/chemprop/README.md

 * A checkpoint by using either:
   * `--checkpoint_dir <dir>` Directory where the model checkpoint(s) are saved (i.e. `--save_dir` during training).
 This will walk the directory, load all `.pt` files it finds, and treat the models as an ensemble.
   * `--checkpoint_path <path>` Path to a model checkpoint file (`.pt` file).
-* `--preds_path` Path where a file containing the predictions will be saved (.csv if predicting molecular, spectral, or reaction targets; .pkl if predicting atom/bond-level targets).
+* `--preds_path` Path where a CSV file containing the predictions will be saved.

 For example:
 ```